 Of course we know that there is more to the story.
 After Jesus suffers, dies, and rises from the dead, he has another encounter with Peter.
 This time it’s on the shore of the Sea of Galilee, where St. John tells us that Jesus invites the disciples to breakfast.
 It’s also the place where Jesus asks Peter if he loves him—three times.
 Three times Peter responds that he loves Jesus, and in doing so, Peter experiences Jesus’ love, forgiveness, healing, and mercy.
 Jesus makes all things new, and in that moment, he makes Peter new too.

 But a question remains.
-How in the world can Peter ever forget that terrible moment in the courtyard when he committed the worst of sins by denying that he even knew Jesus?
+How in the world can Peter ever forget that moment in the courtyard when he committed the terrible sin of denying that he even knew Jesus?
 Surely if we know about his terrible and cowardly act two thousand years later, people also knew well about it back then.
 And I’m sure that some even reminded him of it from time to time, saying, “Come on man, you’re the coward who denied even knowing Jesus, and now you’re telling me that I should believe in him?
 Please.”
 How in the world did Peter ever forget his terrible sin and move forward?

 Here’s the truth: Peter never forgot the fact that he denied Jesus.
 That cowardly act was something that he could never take back.
 What’s done is done.
 Peter couldn’t go back in time and make things right again.
 So what happened?
 How did Peter do it?
 How did the worst coward turn into one of the most courageous men in Christianity, eventually requesting to be crucified upside down because he thought himself unworthy to die in the same manner as his Lord Jesus?